dotnet/msbuild/documentation/design/security-metadata.md

     * all item metadata
     * any combination of above
     * task input parameters (to denote that task is requiring sensitive data and only such can be passed in)
-    * task OutputItems (? do we want to support this as additional data type?
-Can be handy in cases like [`ReadLinesFromFile` task](https://learn.microsoft.com/en-us/visualstudio/msbuild/readlinesfromfile-task))
+    * task OutputItems (This can be handy in cases similar to [`ReadLinesFromFile` task](https://learn.microsoft.com/en-us/visualstudio/msbuild/readlinesfromfile-task))
  * Redacting the above will happen in all log events before they are being sent to subscribed loggers.
  * Redacting will apply to data initializations and passing:
     * task input parameters